Jouda-asaad/basic-OBD2-interface/README.md

 # OBD-II Raspberry Pi Dashboard

-A Python application that uses a Raspberry Pi and a Bluetooth OBD-II adapter to retrieve and display real-time vehicle data (Speed, RPM, Engine Load) on a simple graphical interface.
+A Python application that uses a Raspberry Pi and an OBD-II adapter (Bluetooth or USB) to retrieve and display real-time vehicle data (Speed, RPM, Engine Load) on a simple graphical interface.

 ## Prerequisites

 ### Hardware
 *   A Raspberry Pi (tested on Pi 4)
-*   A Bluetooth OBD-II Adapter
+*   An OBD-II Adapter (USB or Bluetooth).
+Note: The setup for Bluetooth adapters requires manual configuration (see below).

 ### Software
 *   Python 3